Camerons from Lochaber

 There were a number of Camerons from Lochaber active in Berbice from the early 1800s.

 Donald Charles Cameron [1781-1848], son of Donald Charles Cameron of Dawnie in Lochaber, owned or managed a number sugar plantations.
 His kinsman John Cameron of Glennevis [1782-1862] was active in the colony at about the same time in the partnership of DC and J Cameron.
 In 1818 the estates of the Dutch Berbice Company were put up for sale and were purchased by Henry Davidson, Aeneas Barkly and D C Cameron.
 D C Cameron, along with John Cameron, took as their share the coffee plantation Sandvoort on the Canje, which they divided in two, naming one part Lochaber.
-[Timehri]
+[Timehri] In 1839 Donald Charles Cameron was appointed an elder in the Scots Kirk in New Amsterdam.

 Go to Cameron of Glennevis.